Lukiano99/Lukiano99/README.md

 I actively document my projects and regularly push my code to GitHub.
 My focus is on **next-gen web technologies**, and I’m always exploring new frameworks and improving my current stack.
 My journey also involves continuous learning in **CMS systems** like **Payload**, to extend my expertise.

 ### 👥 Teamwork & Experience
-I've had the opportunity to work in a team of 20+ developers, including smaller groups of up to 5 people.
-I’ve collaborated closely with designers, PMs, and backend/frontend developers, which has helped me refine both my technical and communication skills.
+I've had the opportunity to work at **Code3Profit** (https://www.code3profit.com)  in a team of 20+ developers, including smaller groups of up to 5 people.
+I collaborated closely with designers, PMs, and backend/frontend developers, which helped me refine both my technical and communication skills.
 Full-stack development is my passion, and I enjoy building features end-to-end, from database design to frontend user experiences.

 ### 🎸 Fun Facts
 - I'm not just a developer; I’m also a **guitarist**!
 Whether it’s code or chords, I love creating something meaningful.